lemmycaution/papercat/README.md

-= Papercat
+# Papercat

-This project rocks and uses MIT-LICENSE.
+Tiny CMS as a Rails engine.

-== NOTE on image uploads
+## NOTE on image uploads

 add `gem 'carrierwave', github: 'carrierwaveuploader/carrierwave'` to app's Gemfile order to make them work